James Hamilton, Duke of Châtellerault: Pro-French policy

-In September 1543 Arran turned around.
+Regent Arran celebrated the Treaty of Greenwich at the Holyrood Abbey on 25 August 1543.
+However, in September Arran turned around.
 He secretly met Cardinal Beaton at Callendar House and reconciled himself with his former enemy.
 Shortly after he became Catholic and joined the pro-French faction.
 Around this time Friar Mark Hamilton wrote a history of the Hamilton family.
+Arran made penance for his "godly fit" at the Franciscan Friary in Stirling.
+Mary, Queen of Scots, was crowned at Stirling on 9 September.

-A seven-year war with England now called the Rough Wooing followed, which was declared on 20 December 1543, and signed by Arran the following month.
-The declaration of war was brought by Henry Ray to give to the Parliament of Scotland.
+Arran captured Dalkeith Castle in November 1543, but failed to capture the pro-English George Douglas.
+In December, the Parliament of Scotland declared the Treaty of Greenwich void due to shipping incidents.
+The seven-year war with England now called the Rough Wooing was declared on 20 December 1543.
+Arran spent Christmas with Mary of Guise at Stirling Castle where they played cards.
+The declaration of war was brought by Henry Ray to give to Parliament.
 Arran replied that the parliament was dissolved, and so he thought it expedient not to answer Henry VIII on the points raised at the time.

-In 1544 an attempt was made to transfer the regency from him to Mary of Guise, Queen Mary's mother, but Arran fortified Edinburgh and her forces retired.
-However, in March 1545 he agreed to abandon some of his responsibilities to her.
+In 1544 an attempt was made to transfer the regency from him to Mary of Guise.
+A convention of nobility at Stirling in June suggested she should be regent instead.
+Conflict seemed possible, but Arran when fortified Edinburgh her forces retired.
+Later, in March 1545, he agreed to abandon some of his responsibilities to her and she formed an advisory council.
+Arran and Cardinal Beaton decided to act against the Earl of Lennox and besieged Glasgow Castle in March 1544.

 In June 1547 Arran gathered a large army to expel the English from Langholm and the surrounding area.
 He had a banner made from taffeta decorated with gold foil and colours, and another banner for his trumpeter.
-Horses dragged the artillery and carts laden with cannon balls and tents out of Edinburgh Castle.
+Horses dragged the artillery and carts laden with cannonballs and tents out of Edinburgh Castle.
 The guns were dragged toward Langholm with oxen.
 Arran had an armoured "jack" covered with purple taffeta, then changed his mind, choosing purple velvet.
 A Scottish spy, David Maitland, who signed himself "Ye Wait Quha" wrote of the preparations to Thomas Wharton, that it was "the starkest host and the monest, and with the best order that wes sen Flodwn", that is, "the strongest host and most numerous, in the best order since Flodden."